JoStableford/JoStableford.github.io/_posts/2025-07-01-my-personality-flaw-is-spreadsheets.md

 ---

 # My Personality Flaw?
 I Make Spreadsheets for Everything.
-*And I’m not even sorry—except when I have to explain VLOOKUP to someone again.*
+*And I’m not even sorry—except when I have to explain VLOOKUP to someone for the fourth time.*

 They say awareness is the first step.
 So here I am, fully aware and entirely unrepentant:
 **I make spreadsheets.
 For everything.**